-The average price of a solar system in Las Vegas is about $2.32/watt as of November 2019, which puts an average 6 kW residential system at $13,920.
-While this figure may seem daunting to note that this is before any incentives and there are many zero-down solar loans available.
+The average price of a solar system in Las Vegas is about $2.66/watt as of January 2021 puts an average 6 kW residential system at $15,960.
+While this figure may seem daunting, note that this is the cost before any incentives, and there are many zero-down solar loans available.

 Does NV Energy offer any solar rebates?

 Not any longer.
 NV Energy used to offer an 'installation-based incentive' for systems under 25 kW.
 This incentive took the form of a rebate of $245/kW, which was stepped down to $150/kW before expiring in 2019.

 How does net metering affect my investment in a solar system?